erinmd/be-geobook/README.md

 https://github.com/rovercode1
 https://github.com/01gibbs

-We used MongoDB, mongoose, express, node and jest for this project.
-The frontend for this project is hosted here: https://github.com/erinmd/geobook-be using react native and firebase authentication.
+We used MongoDB, mongoose, express, node, and jest for this project.
+Firebase authentication is also used to secure our endpoints.
+The frontend for this project is hosted here: https://github.com/erinmd/geobook-be using react native.

 Most of this technology was new to us, and we enjoyed the challenge of learning how to use it all!